KhronosGroup/Vulkan-Hpp/README.md

 #### VULKAN_HPP_SMART_HANDLE_IMPLICIT_CAST

-Even though the `vk::UniqueHandles` and the `vk::SharedHandles` are semantically close to pointers, an implicit cast operator to the underlying `vk::Handle` might be handy.
+Even though `vk::UniqueHandle` and `vk::SharedHandle` are semantically close to pointers, an implicit cast operator to the underlying `vk::Handle` might be handy.
 You can add that implicit cast operator by defining `VULKAN_HPP_SMART_HANDLE_IMPLICIT_CAST`.

 #### VULKAN_HPP_STORAGE_API